 Many types of workers could encounter fentanyl as part of their jobs.
 Police officers, emergency medical responders and special operations workers should always be prepared with the proper PPE in case they are responding to a scene where there has been a fentanyl overdose.
 Fentanyl can be present in liquid, powder or tablet form.
 The Centers for Disease Control and Prevention warns that exposure to fentanyl is most likely through inhalation, inhalation, mucous membrane contact, ingestion and needles.

 When Near Drug Labs or Similar Crime Scenes

 PPE serves two important purposes on crime scenes where drugs or drugs labs are present.
 First, it protects from exposure to the drug in the same ways mentioned in the fentanyl section above, as the protocols are often the same for any types of drug or opioid overdose.
 Second, it ensures that you won’t compromise the integrity of the crime scene.
 If you don’t wear PPE, you might be leaving your own DNA at the scene.
 Though it hopefully wouldn’t make you a suspect for the crime to which you’re responding, it could make an investigation more difficult.

 When Handling or Working Near Bodily Fluids

 Whether you’re a home health worker or a nurse at a healthcare facility, you’ll want to be sure you are protected from infectious materials.
-This means wearing PPE that shields you not just from bodily fluids like blood or urine, but also from any materials or surfaces that have come in contact with bodily fluids.
+This means wearing PPE for emergency response that shields you not just from body fluids like blood or urine, but also from any other materials or surfaces that have come in contact with body fluids.